Federal Supreme Council

-The Federal Supreme Council (المجلس الأعلى للاتحاد), also known as Supreme Council of Rulers, is the highest constitutional authority in the United Arab Emirates, being the highest legislative and executive body.
-It replaced the earlier Trucial States Council upon the formation of the United Arab Emirates in 1971. and establishes general policies and sanctions federal legislation.

-It is the First Federal Authority in terms of ranking in the hierarchy of the Five Federal Authorities prescribed in the Constitution: Federal Supreme Council, Federal President and Federal Vice President, Federal Cabinet, Federal National Council, Federal Judiciary.
+The Federal Supreme Council (المجلس الأعلى للاتحاد), also known as the Supreme Council of Rulers, is the highest constitutional authority in the United Arab Emirates, being the highest legislative and executive body.
+It replaced the earlier Trucial States Council upon the formation of the United Arab Emirates in 1971 and establishes general policies and sanctions federal legislation.
+It is the highest federal authority in terms of hierarchy in the five federal authorities prescribed in the Constitution followed by the president and the vice president, federal cabinet, Federal National Council and the federal judiciary.
+It is made up of the rulers of each of the Emirates of the United Arab Emirates.

 History

 Trucial States Council was established as an informal consultative body and held its first meeting on 23 March 1952 to bring the rulers closer together with the possibility of their forming some political or economic association in the future.
 It came into being following the British recognition of Fujairah as an independent emirate within the Trucial States.
 The council met twice a year under the chairmanship of the British representative in Dubai and held 30 such meetings between 1952 and 1968.
 In 1964, Adi Bitar was appointed as a legal adviser to the council.
 In 1965, the Trucial Coast Development Council was established.
 In 1966, the British political agency withdrew itself from presiding over the meetings and Sheikh Saqr al-Qasimi was elected as the president.
 He was soon replaced by Sheikh Zayed bin Sultan, the ruler of Abu Dhabi.

-After the Union in 1971, the Trucial States Council consisted of the six rulers of the Emirates who signed the Constitution of the United Arab Emirates and was renamed as the Federal Supreme Council.
-It elected Sheikh Zayed bin Sultan Al Nahyan, Emir of Abu Dhabi, as President of the United Arab Emirates and elected a Federal Cabinet.
-On 23 December 1971 the Emirate of Ras al-Khaimah sent a letter to the Council requesting to join the union.
-The Council agreed to the request and the Ras al-Khaimah joined the Union on 10 February 1972.
+After the Union in 1971, the Trucial States Council consisted of the six rulers of the Emirates who signed the Constitution and was renamed as the Federal Supreme Council.
+It elected Sheikh Zayed bin Sultan Al Nahyan, emir of Abu Dhabi, as president and appointed a federal cabinet.
+On 23 December 1971, the Emirate of Ras al-Khaimah sent a letter to the Council requesting to join the union.
+The Council agreed to the request and the Ras al-Khaimah was admitted to the Union on 10 February 1972.

 Council meetings

-The Federal Supreme Council meets four times each year and its meetings are often on an informal basis and attend meetings of the Board, consisting of the seven rulers of the emirates of the Federation or those acting in their emirate in the case of their absence.
+The Federal Supreme Council meets four times each year and its meetings are often on an informal basis and attend meetings of the Board, consisting of the seven rulers of the emirates or those acting in their emirate in the case of their absence.
 Each has one vote in the council's resolutions.